How Gaps In Coverage Affect Auto Insurance Rates

 You can also consider placing a bond if your state allows.
 The money is only used if you do have an accident.
 If you are not driving, you cannot have an accident.

 Some states have provisions for low-cost insurance; check the availability as an alternative to a gap in coverage.

 Reinstating Lapsed Coverage

 Your first step in reinstatement after having a lapse in auto insurance coverage should be contacting your insurance agent or company directly.
 Many companies do have provisions for a grace period.
 If you simply forgot to pay your premium, you may not face any repercussions.
-Note that grace periods do not usually extend past 30 days.
+Note that grace periods do not usually extend past 25 days before your policy is cancelled.
 If your employer insured you or you were in the military, your gap may also be forgiven.